digitalservicebund/digitalcheck-dito/doc/adr/0023-children-first-react-component-api.md

 ### 4. Use Compound Containers when children share state

-For repeatable items with coordinated state (tabs, accordions, menus), use a container with typed child components.
+For repeatable items with coordinated state (tabs, accordions, menus), use a container with corresponding child components.

 ```tsx
 // Before (nested data config)